MouadGarroud/account_form/README.md

 - **Login:** Users can log in by entering their username or email and password.
 - **Sign Up:** New users can sign up by providing a username, surname, email, and password.
-- Passwords are hashed during the signup process, ensuring secure storage.
+- Passwords are hashed during the signup process, ensuring secure storage

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.